- What happens after treatment for retinoblastoma?

 - Late and long-term effects of treatment for retinoblastoma

 - Emotional and social issues for children with retinoblastoma and their families

 What happens after treatment for retinoblastoma?

-For children treated with radiation therapy, laser therapy, cryotherapy, or treatment other than removal of the eye, close follow-up exams by an ophthalmologist are very important.
+For children who have had treatment other than removal of the eye, close follow-up exams by an ophthalmologist are very important to look for signs of the cancer coming back or other problems.
 In children with hereditary retinoblastoma, it is very common for new tumors to form until they are 3 or 4 years old.
 This is not a failure of the treatment, but the natural process in bilateral retinoblastoma.
 Therefore, it is very important that even after completing all treatments, children are examined regularly by specialists.

 General anesthesia (where the child is asleep) may be needed to keep a young child still enough for the doctor to do a thorough eye exam.
-This is done to be certain the cancer has been completely destroyed, to find recurrences as early as possible, and to find problems with vision caused by treatments.
+This is done to be certain the cancer has been destroyed, to find recurrences as early as possible, and to look for problems caused by treatments.